CRISPR: are genetic mutants the future of disease treatment?

 CRISPR in action

-Scientists have made the discovery that the spacer DNA (the little segments in between the CRISPR pattern DNA) matches viral DNA, leading to the theory that bacteria use the CRISPR system to cut up viral DNA and incorporate it, protecting against future infection.
+Scientists have made the discovery that the spacer DNA matches viral DNA, leading to the theory that bacteria use the CRISPR system to cut up viral DNA and incorporate it to protect against future infection.

 The spacer segments are essentially the history of the viruses that have been neutralised.

 Modifying genes to fight disease

 Scientists now believe that this system can be exploited for medical benefit through genome editing to switch off DNA or modify genetic codes.

 By inserting a segment of our own DNA (for example, the DNA for a genetic disease) into the CRISPR system, it can create proteins that hunt down the target DNA and inactivate it.

 This gives scientists the potential to edit a person’s genes, and remove those that cause diseases such as cystic fibrosis and sickle cell anaemia.

 Such a system has the potential to revolutionise how we treat disease, with scientists suggesting it as a potential alternative to antibiotics for treating bacterial infections, including those superbugs resistant to antibiotics and for the treatment of cancer.